 A Gantt chart is a great tool for ensuring your projects are running smoothly.
 Businesses that use Gantt charts for project management are better able to visualize how tasks are related to each other.

-This guide will show you how to use a Gantt chart for your projects.
+This guide will show you how to use and create a Gantt chart for your projects.

 Haven’t created a Gantt chart before?
-Venngage’s Gantt chart maker can help you create effective project management diagrams in minutes.
+Venngage’s professionally designed Gantt chart templates can help you create effective project management diagrams in minutes.

 Click to jump ahead: